csdul/csdul_introduction/README.md

 ## Overview

 The **Canadian Social Determinants Urban Laboratory (CSDUL)** is a research infrastructure designed to advance the study of social determinants of health in Canada using linked data.
 It integrates information from over 15 major data sources, anchored by the **Canadian Population Health Survey (CPHS)**, to support multi-level statistical analyses of social and non-social factors affecting health outcomes.
+More details about CSDUL is located in the document: [**CSDUL Framework: Architecture, Processes, and Standards**](https://drive.google.com/drive/folders/1P0YVkB8RRvYBs-R5tm-pvqsE8GZDfYZb)

 CSDUL is structured around a central **Hub** and five **Nodes**: